-Personally, I hate it, which may come of something a surprise to those who have noted that in the right situation (or often the wrong one) I can talk the hind legs off of a sturdy donkey, but liking the SOUND of your own voice is not the same thing as liking the TONE of your own voice, and while I’ll put my hands up to the former I can state emphatically that the dull, monotonal mumble that escapes my lips is not something I relish.
+Personally, I hate it, which may come as something of a surprise to those who have noted that in the right situation (or often the wrong one) I can talk the hind legs off of a sturdy donkey, but liking the SOUND of your own voice is not the same thing as liking the TONE of your own voice, and while I’ll put my hands up to the former I can state emphatically that the dull, monotonal mumble that escapes my lips is not something I relish.
 It is, however, notable for another reason, and that is its authenticity: It is Working Class Tunbridge Wells, and therefore, just like the town itself, straddles the borders between Kent and Sussex, and contains elements of Saaf London cock-a-knee barra boy swagger and the Silly Sussex drawl that becomes more pronounced the further west you go.
-It is the voice of the migrant hop and apple pickers on their way to Margitt for a pint o’ whelks an’ a bucket o’ jellied eels mixed with that of the clay-pit and farm labourers of the Weald.
+It is the voice of the migrant hop and apple pickers on their way to Margitt for a pint o’ whelks an’ a bucket o’ jellied eels mixed with that of the claypit mudslingers and assorted farm labourers of the Weald.
 It is ‘Home’.

 What’s funny about this is that people tend to pick up either one or the other but rarely both, and usually it’s the element that is least familiar to them that they pick up on.
-This is certainly true of the lady in question – who for my own amusement I will refer to hereafter as Sweaty Betty Babcock, though she is neither sweaty nor a Betty Babcock (though the Betty bit comes close) – who has a fairly noticeable West Country twang of her own*.
-I really enjoyed this part of the evening, because it confirmed to my friend K – IMO the loveliest lady in the whole of Kent on the basis of her ‘sage nodding’ and her unwavering determination to see the best in everyone and to listen with rapt interest to any old waffle as though it is the wisdom of the Gods – what I had been telling her about the Mockney/Silly Sussex crossover effect since I’d been asked in her presence by the barmaid in a different pub two weeks earlier ‘do you come from Somerset or somewhere?’
+This is certainly true of the lady in question – who for my own amusement I will refer to hereafter as Sweaty Betty Babcock, though she is neither sweaty nor a Betty Babcock (though the Betty bit comes close) – who has a fairly noticeable regional accent of her own*.
+I really enjoyed this part of the evening, because it confirmed to my friend K – IMO the loveliest lady in the whole of Kent on the basis of her ‘sage nodding’ and her unwavering determination to see the best in everyone and to listen with rapt interest to any old waffle as though it is the wisdom of the Gods – what I had been telling her about the Mockney/Silly Sussex crossover effect since I’d been asked in her presence by the barmaid in a different pub two weeks earlier: ‘Do you come from Somerset or somewhere?’

-Coming back to last nigh: The evening was also greatly enriched by SBB’s spontaneous performances of Lionel Bart musical numbers – of which she seemed to have an intimate knowledge, implying, IMHO, the heart of a frustrated west end Diva – complete with dance routines and some highly emotive hand-wringing.
+Coming back to last night: The evening was also greatly enriched by SBB’s spontaneous performances of Lionel Bart musical numbers – of which she seemed to have an intimate knowledge, implying, IMHO, the heart of a frustrated west end Diva – complete with dance routines and some highly emotive hand-wringing.
 Equally lovely were K’s fumblings with a bra that wouldn’t behave itself and insisted on trying to give her three tits where she could only deliver two.
-I stand by my remark that women wrestling with unruly undergarments, be they bolshy bras, droopy tights or wayward knickers, is inherently delightful and endearing, and that Victoria’s Secret is missing a trick by not designing in the occasional flawed gusset or bent underwire.
+I stand by my remark that women wrestling with unruly undergarments, be they bolshy bras, droopy tights or wayward knickers, is inherently delightful and endearing, and that Victoria’s Secret is missing a trick by not designing in the occasional flawed gusset or bent underwire as standard.

 That said, I have every sympathy too, knowing that when my undercrackers decide to go west, young man (or in any other direction that goes against the general plan) there is absolutely nothing delightful or endearing about it, and that it is testament to the intrinsic decorum and grace of the feminine form that we owe thanks.